bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_machine_learning:

 Machine Learning
-   Mitchell (1997) provides a succinct definition: “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T , as measured by P, improves with experience E.In simple language machine learning is a field in which human made algorithms have an ability learn by itself or predict future for unseen data.
+   Mitchell (1997) provides a succinct definition: “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E." In simple language machine learning is a field in which human made algorithms have an ability learn by itself or predict future for unseen data.

 .. _glossary_model: